Alipsa/ride/src/bin/readme.md

 - Add suggestions when pressing ctrl+space (a.k.a autocomplete)
   - For R: base on R keywords + all base R methods (done)
   - For SQL: use SQL keywords

+- indentation (Tabbing) support
+    - use 2 spaces for tabs
+    - shift tab reverses indentation
+    - tab anywhere on the line indents the line
+    - handles selected text to indent/unindent whole area

 ### 1.0 Final
 - Run scriptEngine in a separate thread but still make it possible to interact with the gui